Los Angeles Maritime Institute is an extraordinary place. The opportunities we provide for volunteers are nearly endless.

 - Sign up for a sail (check our sailing calendar for availability) or sign up to help with maintenance.

 - Once you have accumulated 40 volunteer hours, you’ll receive your first official crew shirt.
-Contact Marann to get your shirt.
+Talk to our volunteer coordinator to get your shirt.

 - Crew shirts are worn for all day sails, the first day of a voyage, and any time the vessel enters or leaves a port.